-All full time payed staff should be asked for or undertake Criminal Record Bureau (CRB) Disclosure (see page 7).
+All staff working with children should be asked to undertake Criminal Record Bureau (CRB) Disclosure (see below)

-Actual contact time with Young People may determine whether this should be standard or enhanced disclosure.
-All new employees should be asked to undergo Disclosure at the time of job offer.
-Existing employees should be asked to undertake Disclosure on a phasing in basis.
+All new employees/staff should be asked to undergo Disclosure at the time of job offer.
+Existing employees/staff should be asked to undertake Disclosure on a phasing in basis.

-Voluntary club coaches should be asked to undertake some form of vetting i.e either CRB Disclosure or the completion of a self declaration form and/or the submission of references.
-Clubs should decide which is appropriate relative to the total amount of contact time coaches have with young people.
-See advice on CRB Disclosure and example self declaration form.
-Guidance available from the BCU Child Protection and Harassment Officer or other appointed person.
+Voluntary club coaches should be asked to undertake a CRB Disclosure (best practice) or as a minimum the completion of a self declaration form and the submission of references.
+See FAQ on CRB Disclosure and example self declaration form.
+Guidance available from the BCU Child Protection Officer or other appointed person.

-Club helpers i.e. drivers and support staff should also be considered as requiring some form of check, again appropriate to the amount of contact time with young people.
-Self declaration and/or references should be sufficient in these instances.
+Club helpers i.e. drivers and support staff should also be considered as requiring some form of check, again appropriate to the amount of contact with young people/vulnerable adult.
 See reference sheets for further guidance